 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The risk of fluctuations in market interest rates to which the Group is exposed generally results from the variable-interest loans, which had a balance of EUR 0 thousand as of 30 September 2021 and 2020.
+The risk of fluctuations in market interest rates to which the Group is exposed generally results from the variable-interest loans with interest rate calculated as Central Bank key rate plus margin, which had a balance of EUR 52,999 thousand as of 30 September 2022 (2021: 0).